What are the benefits of alpha-linolenic acid (ALA)?

 What is ALA?

-Alpha-linolenic acid has undergone numerous clinical trials demonstrating its efficacy at helping to maintain normal cholesterol levels and cardiovascular health.
+Alpha-linolenic acid has undergone numerous clinical trials demonstrating its efficacy at helping to maintain normal cholesterol levels.
 Because our bodies are unable to produce ALA, it needs to be taken through food or supplementation.

-Comparing alpha-linolenic acid to EPA & DHA from fish oil - 20063
+A 2006 trial3 compared alpha-linolenic acid to EPA & DHA from fish oil and looked at the effects on cholesterol levels of each.

 OptiBac 'For your cholesterol'